 - I got my bunny cookie cutters from Sur La Table (I also thought that their cutters looked the most similar to regular Peeps), but Amazon has a great selection of bunny cookie cutters available too.

-For the Strawberry and Earl Grey Marshmallow Base:
+Get the Recipe: Strawberry Earl Grey Homemade Peeps

 - 1/4 cup (2 ounces) cornstarch